Upper Gastrointestinal (GI) Endoscopy

 • Clopidogrel (Plavix) – Please inform the Endoscopy Department if you are taking these tablets as these may need to be stopped prior to your procedure.

-• Do take any other regular medicines up to four hours before.
+• Do take any other regular medicines up to 4 hours before.
 Contact the department if you are unsure.

-• If you have diabetes or a serious heart, lung or kidney problem, or are concerned that a health problem you have may be affected, please contact the Endoscopy Department where you are having your examination (see contact numbers).
+• If you have diabetes or a serious heart, lung or kidney problem, or are concerned that a health problem you have may be affected, please contact the Endoscopy Department where you are having your examination (see contact numbers below).

 • Pregnancy – It is important that you inform us if there is a possibility that you may be pregnant.
 Any information you share with us will be kept strictly confidential.